-Luna Cafe is a sibling to the popular Toronto brunch spot by the same name, run by the same family.
+Luna Junction is a sibling to the popular Toronto brunch spot by a similar name, run by the same family.

 While still serving coffee and brunch, this Luna is the first to do dinner service, incorporating the chef owner’s Mediterranean background.